bamlab/fastlane-plugin-cordova/README.md

 [![fastlane Plugin Badge](https://rawcdn.githack.com/fastlane/fastlane/master/fastlane/assets/plugin-badge.svg)](https://rubygems.org/gems/fastlane-plugin-cordova)

+## Features

+- Build your Cordova project inside a lane
+- Automatically handle code signing on iOS, even for XCode 8

 ## Getting Started

 This project is a [fastlane](https://github.com/fastlane/fastlane) plugin.
 To get started with `fastlane-plugin-cordova`, add it to your project by running: